sbt/sbt-native-packager/src/sphinx/formats/docker.rst

   libraryDependencies += "com.spotify" % "docker-client" % "3.5.13"

-The Docker-spotify client is a provided dependency so you have to add it on your own.
-It brings a lot of dependenciesthat could slow your build times.
+The Docker-spotify client is a provided dependency.
+You have to explicitly add it on your own.
+It brings a lot of dependencies that could slow your build times.
 This is the reason the dependency is marked as provided.

 Configuration
 -------------